recommenders-team/recommenders/scenarios/entertainment/README.md

-# Recommendation systems for Entertainment
+# Recommendation systems for Gaming